ocoretech/CTF-workbook/Vulnbegin.md

                                                     Flag 1 found by using nslookup

 With the help of dnsrecon, a subdomain has been found (dnsrecon -d vulnbegin.co.uk -D CTF/subdomain.txt -t brt).
 Visit that subdomain and you will find your second flag.
 You will also notice on the subdomain where it says "User not Authenticated".
-Try using theHarvester tool to find out more subdomains or more information regarding the flags (theHarvester -d vulnbegin.co.uk -b all).
+Try using theHarvester tool to find more subdomains or more information regarding the flags (theHarvester -d vulnbegin.co.uk -b all).

                                                     Flag 2 found using dnsrecon